acuarica/mavends/README.md

 They need to be installed before running *MavenDS*.
 The list of tools are:

-- **Git** https://git-scm.com: To clone our repository.
+- **Git** https://git-scm.com/: To clone our repository.
-- **Java JDK 7** http://openjdk.java.net: To compile and run our applications.
+- **Java JDK 7** http://openjdk.java.net/: To compile and run our applications.
 - **Ant** https://ant.apache.org/: Software tool for automating software build process.
 - **Aria2** http://aria2.sourceforge.net/: Tool to automate downloads of a large amount of files.

+Optionally, **SQLite** http://sqlite.org/ can be installed to inspect the Maven Index and Maven POM Depedencies databases.

 ## Repository Setup